<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 FAFSA & CSS Profile: Guide to Understanding Financial Aid

 Financial aid for college is available through several different sources.
-Understanding each source is paramount in minimizing the cost of college.
+Understanding the types of financial aid sources is paramount in minimizing the cost of college.

 According to the College Board’s Trends in Student Aid, $234.6 billion was provided in federal, state, and institutional grants in the 2021-2022 academic year.